 Irritable Bowel Syndrome (IBS)

-Diagnosed when a person has had abdominal pain or discomfort at least three times a month for 3 months without other disease or injury that could explain the pain.
-The pain or discomfort of IBS may occur with a change in stool frequency or consistency or be relieved by a bowel movement.
+Irritable bowel syndrome is diagnosed when a person has had abdominal pain or discomfort at least three times a month for 3 months without other disease or injury that could explain the pain.
+The pain and discomfort of IBS may occur with a change in stool frequency, consistency, or be relieved by a bowel movement.

-An inadequate blood supply caused by constriction or blockage of blood vessels supplying it.
+Ischemia is an inadequate blood supply to a certain part of the body.
+It is caused by constriction or blockage of blood vessels.

-The term typically used to describe a point in the food manufacturing process where potentially deadly pathogens are eradicated from the product (usually by killing the pathogen).
+“Kill step” is the term typically used to describe a point in the food manufacturing process.
+It refers to the step where potentially deadly pathogens are eradicated from the product (usually by killing the pathogen).